 2010-11: Nick Moutrey played for the York Simcoe Express midget minor team and skated for Team Ontario in the 2011 Canada Winter Games.
 In 40 games for the Express he score 43 goals with 46 assists.
 He had 1 assist and 4 penalty minutes in six games at the Canada Winter Games.
 Moutrey was selected by Saginaw in the first round (15th overall) of the 2011 OHL Priority Draft.

 2011-12: Moutrey skated in 66 games for Saginaw as a 16-year-old in his first OHL season.
-He scored 2 goals with 7 assists and was -12 with 46 penalty minutes.
+He scored 2 goals with 7 assists and was minus-12 with 46 penalty minutes.
 The Spirit finished third in the West Division and reached the second round in the playoffs.
-Moutrey was -2 with no points and 4 penalty minutes in 12 playoff games.
+Moutrey was minus-2 with no points and 4 penalty minutes in 12 playoff games.

 2012-13: Moutrey displayed an offensive component to his game in his second season with Saginaw.
-He scored 16 goals with 27 assists in 65 games and was +2 with 44 penalty minutes.
+He scored 16 goals with 27 assists in 65 games and was plus-2 with 44 penalty minutes.
 The Spirit made the playoffs, finishing fourth in the West Division, but were swept by Memorial Cup-bound London in the first round.
-Moutrey was scoreless and -5 with 12 penalty minutes in four playoff games.
-He was ranked 58th amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+Moutrey was scoreless and minus-5 with 12 penalty minutes in four playoff games.
+He was ranked 58th amongst North American skaters in the Central Scouting final rankings and was selected by Columbus in the fourth round (105th overall) in the 2013 NHL Draft.